Delegations of Authority for Academic Actions

 APPOINTMENT VIA CHANGE IN TITLE

-An appointment via change in title requires an approved recruitment report or waiver of recruitment.
-A dossier is prepared following the appointment checklist for the title being requested.
+An appointment via change in title requires an approved Search Report or waiver of recruitment.
+A dossier is prepared following the appointment checklist for the title series being requested.
 Follow the delegation of authority for appointments for the proposed series, rank and step.
-Change in title from 50% in Residence and 50% Professor to 100% Professor are approved by the Vice Provost - Academic Affairs.

 ASSOCIATE DEAN AND EXECUTIVE ASSOCIATE DEAN ACADEMIC REVIEWS